visgl/luma.gl/docs/api-reference/webgl/buffer.md

 * `size`=`1` (GLuint) - number of components per vertex, e.g. a `vec2` has 2 components.
 * `...layoutOptions` -  parameters passed to `setLayout`

-Returns itself for chaining.

-### setLayout
+### updateAccessor(accessor : Object) : Buffer

 Allows you to optionally describe the layout of the data in the buffer.
-This does not affect the buffer itself, but enables you can to avoid having to supply this data again (You might use it as an attribute later, see `VertexArray`).
+This does not affect the buffer itself, but if supplied can avoid having to supply this data again (for instance if you use this buffer as an attribute later, see `VertexArray`).

-`Buffer.setLayout({bytes, usage=, dataType=, size=, type=})`

 * `type`= type of the data being stored in the buffer.
 Usually not needed, when inferred by the typed array supplied as `data`.
 * `size`=`1` (*number*, optional) - The number of components in each element the buffer (typically 1-4).